Clever-ISA/ACI-Registry/README.md

 * The name and contact information of the registrar, Clever-ISA Project <chorman@lcdev.xyz>.

 Registrations of Well-known subclasses are approved according to the standard Clever-ISA Governance.

+## Amending Registration Info

+The registrant of a class id, vendor id, or well-known subclass id may amend the information given in the registration.
+The registrant may also declare a list of delegates who are authorized to amend that information.

+Amending Registration Info requires Maintainer Approval only, except that amending specification information for a well-known subclass id registration requires full approval.